nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/gille.md

 1. Gille, S. T., M. M. Carranza, R. Cambra, and R. Morrow, 2014.
 Wind-induced upwelling in the Kerguelen Plateau Region, Biogeosciences, 11, 6389-6400.

 ## Synergystic activities:
-- Ocean Observatories Initiative Facilities Board, National Science Foundation (advisory board for OOI), 2017-present
+- 2017 - present: Ocean Observatories Initiative Facilities Board, National Science Foundation (advisory board for OOI)
-- Observing Systems Council, Ocean Observing and Monitoring Division, National Oceanic and Atmospheric Administration, OAR, 2017-present
+- 2017 - present: Observing Systems Council, Ocean Observing and Monitoring Division, National Oceanic and Atmospheric Administration, OAR
-- Earth Science and Applications from Space, Decadal Survey, Steering Committee member, National Academies of Science, 2016-2018
+- 2016 - 2018: Earth Science and Applications from Space, Decadal Survey, Steering Committee member, National Academies of Science
-- Polar Climate Predictability Initiative, Initiative 1:  co-coordinator (2013-present).
+- 2013 - present: Polar Climate Predictability Initiative, Initiative 1:  co-coordinator.
 (Co-coordinated March 2015 workshop on “Large-scale climate variability in Antarctica and the Southern Ocean from decades to centuries, and links to extra-polar climate” and subsequent workshop reports and group paper.)
 - Southern Ocean Observing System Working Group on Surface Fluxes.
 Organized workshop in September 2015 with sponsorship from the WCRP, SOOS, the European Space Agency, and US CLIVAR.
 Co-chair of SOOS working group established as outcome of workshop.